-The thermal control in the motor is connected via the encoder cable to X1 and evaluated there.
+The thermal control in the motor is connected via the encoder cable to X1.
 All signals are connected using our pre-assembled encoder connection cable.
-If cable lengths of more than 50m are planned, please consult our customer service.
+If cable lengths of more than 50 m are planned, please consult our customer service.